 Action is taken by the SOA personnel to delete an NPA-NXX for their own service provider network data.

 The SOA sends an M-DELETE request to the NPAC SMS requesting that an NPA-NXX object be deleted for their own service provider.
+For the XML interface, NXDQ – NpaNxxDeleteRequest.

 The NPAC SMS verifies that the service provider that owns the NPA-NXX information to be deleted is the same as the service provider that owns the network data.
 If not, then an M-DELETE accessDenied Error Response is returned.